IB Diploma Programme (DP)

 Does the school have boarding facilities?

 Turku International School is a day school and the school does not provide any boarding facilities.
-Therefore, all our students live with their families and they must have a guardian in Finland.
+Therefore, all our students live with their families in Turku region.
 In addition, the school can´t arrange accommodation or visas.

 Can a student apply to IB programme without a parent?